MDJgg1412/MDJ-media-player/README.md

 # MDJ-media-player
 i created a media player for fun

-Its good for a video presentation
+Its good for a video presentation, and simple

 This picture here is 1.0.0